Updated: Sep 1

 Early morning waking

-There is not much you can do to stop the regressions from occurring.
-However, it is certainly possible to reduce the impact of each regression and swiftly move through them by following the suggested approaches:
+There is not much you can do to stop the regressions from occurring however, it is certainly possible to reduce the impact of each regression and swiftly move through them by following these tips:

 Put your child to bed confidently